 If your account is in threat of termination, is terminated, or if you have a shutoff notice and have not already applied for HEAP, you are encouraged to apply immediately.
 You may still be eligible for emergency HEAP benefits.
 The number of emergency benefits varies per season depending on the availability of funds.
-Emergency HEAP opens January 3, 2017 and will close when funds are exhausted.
+Emergency HEAP will close March 31, 2017.

 Funding is limited.
 HEAP funding is limited so it is important to apply early.
 If you receive any type of Social Security benefit or if you are 60 years of age or older, call your local Office for the Aging and an application may be mailed to you.

 EAP is designed to help eligible customers gain control of their energy bills.
 The program has two levels of assistance, bill credits and arrears forgiveness.

 EAP bill credits are available automatically to any customer who receives a HEAP benefit.
 No application is needed.
 A limited number of EAP participants will be able to apply for our EAP arrears forgiveness program.
 EAP bill credits will continue each year as long as a HEAP benefit is applied to your RG&E account.